FreePBX/devtools/README.md

 ```

 ##freepbx_git.php
-Check FreePBX out from git and enabled you to run ./install_amp with --dev-links
+Check FreePBX out from git and enables you to run ./install_amp with --dev-links

 ###Help Options
 ```